 Have FUN with your Inventor’s Box!

 There is so much fun to be had with this loose parts play activity.
 You can easily keep tinkering away throughout the years and children might never get bored of their inventor’s box as it’s content will always change.
+Plus you can down size the inventor’s box and put together a little portable tinker box like we did here.

 If you’re looking for some more information on playing with loose parts, you could read my post on the theory of loose parts and how to get started with loose parts at home.
-And have a look here at our other loose parts creative play ideas!
+And have a look here at our other loose parts creative play ideas.

 Would you like to pin this post?
 You can do that here.